 PSYC 346 Psychology of Women

-Students are also expected to get more advanced research experience by either taking an upper-level research methods course or taking two semesters of advanced research (PSYC 450) in psychology with the same instructor.
+Students also are expected to get more advanced research experience by taking either an upper-level research methods course or two semesters of advanced research (PSYC 450) in psychology with the same instructor.

 Current Research Methods Courses: